If you've ever seen a commercial for cell phone plans before, then you know that the rivalries between the major cell phone providers are fierce.

 Sprint's Cell Phone Plans

-In the case that you somehow need more than 40GB of data, you can adopt the Sprint Unlimited plan.
-Sometimes promotions may be attached to this plan.
+Nevertheless, let's talk for a moment about Sprint Unlimited plan, the highlight of Sprint's service.
+First of all, with Sprint Unlimited, promotions may - at times - be attached to this plan.
 For example, you can receive two lines of unlimited data, talk, and text for a good deal, with the third, fourth, and fifth lines being added for free.
 This makes this plan enticing, even when compared to the unlimited T-Mobile plan.

 As a side note, with Sprint, you can take advantage of a couple of cell phone programs: the iPhone for Life, otherwise known as iPhone Forever, and Samsung Forever.